All Products

 Note

-• If you have already configured an alert template for the instance, you can follow the prompts to add the alert rules for the corresponding autonomy events to the template.
+• If you already have an alert template configured for the instance, follow the prompts to add the autonomy event alert rules to the existing template.

-• Click Add Contact to add a new alert contact.
+• Click Add Contact to add an alert contact.

-• Click Create Contact Group to add a new alert contact group.
+• Click Create Contact Group to create a new alert contact group.

-• Click Edit or Remove next to a contact to modify or delete the contact.
+• Click Edit or Remove next to a contact to update or delete it.

-10. Click Submit Configuration and confirm the alert configuration in the dialog box that appears.
+12. Click Submit Configuration and confirm the alert configuration in the dialog box.

 References

 To reduce the number of shards in a Redis database instance, you must perform the operation manually.
-For more information, see Adjust the number of shards in a cluster.
+For details, see Adjust the number of shards in a cluster.